user:

 Will a submission be made to the Pharmaceutical Benefits Advisory Committee (PBAC)?

-If your application is a MSAC/PBAC codependent application, a submission will need to be made to the PBAC.
+If your application is a MSAC/PBAC codependent application, your submission will need to be made to the PBAC.
 If you are not lodging a PBAC submission, please provide comments in the below rationale field.

 Please select the PBAC meeting date relevant for this codependent application